FinucaneLab/pops/README.md

    - A binary PLINK format data set, consisting of a .bed, .bim and .fam trio of files, is required for the reference panel.
    - The `1000G.EUR.bed/bim/fam` files contain the necessary reference panel data for Europeans in the 1000 Genomes Project.
 4. **Gene features**
-   - The first column of the gene feature file must contain gene Ensemble IDs and be labeled ENSGID.
+   - The first column of the gene feature file must contain gene Ensembl IDs and be labeled ENSGID.
 Remaining columns must have unique column names and contain gene features.
    - We provide data for 57,543 gene features in the `POPS.features.txt.gz` file.
 This file contrains 40,546 features derived from gene expression data, 8,718 features extracted from a protein-protein interaction network, and 8,479 features based on pathway membership.
 5. **Control features**
    - A list of the names of control features always included in PoPS analyses.
-   - The control.features contains the names of the relevant control features for the gene features provided.
+   - The `control.features` file contains the names of the relevant control features for the gene features provided.
 6. **Summary statistics**
    - The summary statistics file must contain a column containing SNP IDs, p-values, the sample size used per SNP can be included in the analysis and be labeled SNP, P, and N.